timbog80/tenDayChallenge-dayTwo/README.md

 # dayOne: Twatter
-A ten day challenge that I've challenged myself to do. dayOne is a simple blog template when you can post images and text.
+A ten day challenge that I've challenged myself to do. dayTwo is a simple twitter monospace concept website with a dash of 8-bit.

 # Sources used
 Devtips Starter Kit: